 Google My Business

 Google My Business is the ultimate must-have for any restaurant.
-Although most restaurants have Google My Business, many restaurant owners are not maximizing its full potential.
+Although most restaurants have Google My Business, many restaurant owners are not maximizing their full potential.
 With Google My Business you can manage reviews, link your phone number/website / online ordering menu to get more in-house sales.
 Review management is one of the most important metrics Google looks for.
 The better and more reviews you have, the more often ( and higher up ) you get shown on places like Google maps.
 I see many third-party apps like Skip The Dishes and Uber Eats utilizing Google My Business links often at the cost and profit of restaurants.
 If this is the only thing you read in this post, then read the following tips:

 - Ensure your own (not Skip The Dishes owned) website is linked to the Google My Business website button, ordering links and menu button.
 (This step alone will get you 50% more sales on your website if you don’t do this already)